The Smart Export Guarantee: is it any good?

 The eligible technologies under the SEG are the same as they were for the FiT: solar, wind, hydroelectric, anaerobic digestion, and micro combined heat and power.

 Solar is the stand-out star, though.
-99.98% of SEG registrations between April 2023 and March 2024 were for solar installations, according to Ofgem’s Annual Report – and the number of sign-ups is skyrocketing.
+99.98% of all SEG registrations are for solar installations – and the number of sign-ups is skyrocketing.

-Two government departments run the SEG; the Department for Energy Security and Net Zero (DESNZ) has overall responsibility, and Ofgem manages certain parts of it.
+Two government entities run the SEG; the Department for Energy Security and Net Zero (DESNZ) has overall responsibility, and Ofgem manages certain parts of it.

 How does the SEG work?